wombleton/gitlaw-nz/acts/C/Care of Children Act 2004.md

 ##### 4 Child's welfare and best interests to be paramount

-*   (1) The welfare and best interests of the child must be the first and paramount consideration---
+*   (1) The welfare and best interests of a child in his or her particular circumstances must be the first and paramount consideration---

     *   (a) in the administration and application of this Act, for example, in proceedings under this Act; and

     *   (b) in any other proceedings involving the guardianship of, or the role of providing day-to-day care for, or contact with, a child.

-    (2) The welfare and best interests of the particular child in his or her particular circumstances must be considered.
+    (2) Any person considering the welfare and best interests of a child in his or her particular circumstances---

-    (3) A parent's conduct may be considered only to the extent (if any) that it is relevant to the child's welfare and best interests.

-    (4) For the purposes of this section, and regardless of a child's age, it must not be presumed that placing the child in the day-to-day care of a particular person will, because of that person's sex, best serve the welfare and best interests of the child.

-    (5) In determining what best serves the child's welfare and best interests, a court or a person must take into account---
+    *   (a) must take into account---

-    *   (a) the principle that decisions affecting the child should be made and implemented within a time frame that is appropriate to the child's sense of time; and
+        *   (i) the principle that decisions affecting the child should be made and implemented within a time frame that is appropriate to the child's sense of time; and

+        *   (ii) the principles in [section 5][6]; and

-    *   (b) any of the principles specified in [section 5][6] that are relevant to the welfare and best interests of the particular child in his or her particular circumstances.
+    *   (b) may take into account the conduct of the person who is seeking to have a role in the upbringing of the child to the extent that that conduct is relevant to the child's welfare and best interests.

+    (3) It must not be presumed that the welfare and best interests of a child (of any age) require the child to be placed in the day-to-day care of a particular person because of that person's gender.

+    (4) This section does not---

+    *   (a) limit [section 6][8] or [83][137], or [subpart 4][149] of Part 2; or

-    (6) Subsection (5) does not limit [section 6][7] (child's views) or prevent the court or person from taking into account other matters relevant to the child's welfare and best interests.
+    *   (b) prevent any person from taking into account other matters relevant to the child's welfare and best interests.

-    (7) This section does not limit [section 83][112] or [subpart 4][124] of Part 2\.

-    Compare: 1968 No 63 s 23(1), (1A), (3); 1989 No 24 [s 6][213]
+    Section 4: replaced, on 31 March 2014, by [section 4][244] of the Care of Children Amendment Act (No 2) 2013 (2013 No 74).

-##### 5 Principles relevant to child's welfare and best interests
+##### 5 Principles relating to child's welfare and best interests

-*   The principles referred to in [section 4(5)(b)][5] are as follows:
+*   The principles relating to a child's welfare and best interests are that---

-    *   (a) the child's parents and guardians should have the primary responsibility, and should be encouraged to agree to their own arrangements, for the child's care, development, and upbringing:
+    *   (a) a child's safety must be protected and, in particular, a child must be protected from all forms of violence (as defined in [section 3(2) to (5)][245] of the Domestic Violence Act 1995) from all persons, including members of the child's family, family group, whānau, hapū, and iwi:

-    *   (b) there should be continuity in arrangements for the child's care, development, and upbringing, and the child's relationships with his or her family, family group, whānau, hapu, or iwi, should be stable and ongoing (in particular, the child should have continuing relationships with both of his or her parents):
+    *   (b) a child's care, development, and upbringing should be primarily the responsibility of his or her parents and guardians:

-    *   (c) the child's care, development, and upbringing should be facilitated by ongoing consultation and co-operation among and between the child's parents and guardians and all persons exercising the role of providing day-to-day care for, or entitled to have contact with, the child:
+    *   (c) a child's care, development, and upbringing should be facilitated by ongoing consultation and co-operation between his or her parents, guardians, and any other person having a role in his or her care under a parenting or guardianship order:

+    *   (d) a child should have continuity in his or her care, development, and upbringing:

-    *   (d) relationships between the child and members of his or her family, family group, whānau, hapu, or iwi should be preserved and strengthened, and those members should be encouraged to participate in the child's care, development, and upbringing:
+    *   (e) a child should continue to have a relationship with both of his or her parents, and that a child's relationship with his or her family group, whānau, hapū, or iwi should be preserved and strengthened:

-    *   (e) the child's safety must be protected and, in particular, he or she must be protected from all forms of violence as defined in [section 3(2) to (5)][214] of the Domestic Violence Act 1995 (whether by members of his or her family, family group, whānau, hapu, or iwi, or by other persons):

-    *   (f) the child's identity (including, without limitation, his or her culture, language, and religious denomination and practice) should be preserved and strengthened.
+    *   (f) a child's identity (including, without limitation, his or her culture, language, and religious denomination and practice) should be preserved and strengthened.

-    Compare: 1989 No 24 [ss 5][215], [13][216], [208][217]; 2003 No 116 [s 12][218]
+    Section 5: replaced, on 31 March 2014, by [section 4][244] of the Care of Children Amendment Act (No 2) 2013 (2013 No 74).

+##### 5A Domestic violence to be taken into account

+*   (1) This section applies if---

+    *   (a) an application is made to the court for---

+        *   (i) a guardianship order under [section 19][27] or [27][37]; or

+        *   (ii) a direction under [section 46R][86] in relation to a guardianship dispute; or

+        *   (iii) a parenting order under [section 48][91]; or

+        *   (iv) a variation of a parenting order under [section 56][102]; and

+    *   (b) a final protection order made under [section 14][246] of the Domestic Violence Act 1995 is, or at any time has been, in force against 1 or more parties to the application.

+    (2) In taking into account the principle in [section 5(a)][6], the court must have regard in particular to the following matters:

+    *   (a) whether the protection order is still in force:

+    *   (b) the circumstances in which the protection order was made:

+    *   (c) any written reasons given by the Judge who made the protection order for his or her decision.

-    Section 5(e): amended, on 16 November 2011, by [section 5][219] of the Care of Children Amendment Act 2011 (2011 No 59).
+    Section 5A: inserted, on 31 March 2014, by [section 4][244] of the Care of Children Amendment Act (No 2) 2013 (2013 No 74).

 ##### 6 Child's views